-If you use a time tracker, you can see this pattern very clearly.
+If you use a time tracker, you can see this pattern.
 The trajectory should emerge a few days after the time monitoring software download – a little warm-up at the start, a productivity peak, a lunch break, another productivity peak, and then a long trailing downward slope until the end of the working day.
 And the data from trackwork isn’t deceiving.
-I myself have experienced this when I used we360.ai to track my productivity.
-Before we360.ai, I also used to believe that I efficiently work during office hours and barely sit idle, but my reports told me something else- the real scenario.
+I experienced this when I used we360.ai to track my productivity.
+Before we360.ai, I also believed that I efficiently worked during office hours and barely sat idle, but my reports told me something else- the real scenario.

-Don’t get me wrong, you should absolutely strive to make employees as effective as possible, but bear in mind that this will never be for eight hours a day.
+Don’t get me wrong, and you should strive to make employees as effective as possible, but bear in mind that this will never be for eight hours a day.
 At least not for the time being.
-Thus, do not overburden yourself and your team, you cannot efficiently work every minute of the day, give yourself a break and relax every now and then.
+Thus, do not overburden yourself and your team; you cannot efficiently work every minute of the day; give yourself a break and relax now and then.

 If somebody has ever told you that breaks are your enemy, I would say “Love your enemies!”

 You can’t expect workers to work endlessly, as I mentioned earlier, that’s not how productivity works.
 And seeing the downward trend in your work time tracking app should be enough to convince you that breaks are required for regular day-to-day operations.
 Ensure that the staff gets daily breaks during the day.
 This will allow them to return to work refreshed and with renewed emphasis.
 No one can work efficiently if they are exhausted.
 Employees would quickly return to their previous levels of productivity.
 It’s money well spent.
-So, using project management time tracking data, determine when your employees need a break and give them one.
+So, using Project management & Health360, determine when your employees need a break and give them one.

 One of the most harmful myths is that productivity can’t be taught and learned.
 Workers are either inherently efficient or they aren’t, and you should make the most of the ones who are, while there’s nothing you can do with the ones that aren’t.
 This mindset facilitates unfair job distribution and is typically incorrect.